 The focus is on the individual as a unique entity and not as part of a population norm

-The model looks at important characteristics and risks that are not available with alternative models
+The model looks at important characteristics, aspects of well being, insights and risks that are not available with alternative models

-It is an assessment tool, not a measurement tool
+It is a diagnostic tool, not a measurement tool

 It is not psychometric but psychoanalytical